Logo Mark, The Bend, Chiropractic & Yoga, appears like a person standing and bending over at the waist.

 A whole person approach.

-Spines influence the nervous system as the primary switchboard of the body.
 Chiropractic care has the potential to improve spinal problems and other conditions through neurological connections to other areas of the body, including organs.
 It’s not uncommon for chiropractic care to improve the overall function of a person beyond the spine.

-Although pain relief is often the first goal of chiropractic care there are other benefits to a healthy spine.
-Regular check ups combined with a healthy lifestyle, reduce relapses, improve activity, promote productivity, improve long term mobility, and prevent premature joint aging that leads to arthritis pain and dysfunction.
+Regular spinal checkups combined with a healthy lifestyle, prevent relapses, improve activity, promote productivity, improve long term mobility, and halt premature joint aging that leads to arthritis pain and dysfunction.

 Dr. Erika Putnam